Grim yet hopeful addition to National WWII Museum addresses the conflict’s world-shaping legacy

 Museum officials say the pavilion is the final permanent exhibit at the museum, which opened in 2000 as the National D-Day Museum — a project spearheaded by two University of New Orleans professors and historians, Gordon Mueller and the late author Stephen Ambrose.

-Over the years it expanded to overflow a city block and encompass all aspects of the Second World War — overseas and on the home front.
+It soon expanded to encompass all aspects of the Second World War — overseas and on the home front.
 It is now a major New Orleans tourist attraction and a downtown landmark near the Mississippi River, highlighted by its “Canopy of Peace,” a sleek, three-pointed expanse of steel and fiberglass held roughly 150 feet (46 meters) over the campus by towers of steel.

 The Liberation Pavilion is the latest example of it the museum’s work to maintain awareness of the war and its aftermath as the generation that lived through it dies off — and as the Baby Boom generation raised on its lore reaches old age.